ChainAgnostic/CAIPs/CAIPs/caip-282.md

 // 2.
 User presses "Connect Wallet" on the application webpage which will select UUID

 // 3.
-Wallet provider receives a CAIP-25 request to establish a wallet connection
+Wallet Provider receives a CAIP-25 request to establish a wallet connection
 // prompts the user to approve and once its approved it can respond back to app
-// wallet provider listens for request const request = {}
+// Wallet Provider listens for request const request = {}
 window.addEventListener("caip282:request:350670db-19fa-4704-a166-e52e178b59d2", (event) => {
   request = event.data
 });
-// wallet provider publishes for reponses window.postMessage("message", {
+// Wallet Provider publishes for reponses window.postMessage("message", {
   event: "caip282:respond:350670db-19fa-4704-a166-e52e178b59d2",
   data: {